 Personally I’m not a huge fan of bbqs because it’s often just a huge meat-feast with little in the way of fruit and veg.
 Considering that the production of meat, particularly red meat, is a huge contributor to climate change don’t forget to balance out the meat on the meat on the menu with fruit and veg and some vegetarian / vegan meat alternatives Or if you fancy making your own vegan burgers Jamie Oliver has a great recipe that is relatively quick and doesn’t require any expensive, hard-to-get ingredients.

 We’ve given up burger buns in our house.
 Instead we buy individual round rolls in Lidl or Tesco in our own bag.
 Not only do these have a more natural taste and texture they’re more filling than the air-like burger buns we’re used to.

-It’s so easy to over-buy or over-provide so to avoid this buy reserve food that you know can be frozen if it’s not needed.
-Also to avoid having too much perishable food left over get some compostable disposable containers so guests can take an excess home.
+It’s so easy to over-buy or over-provide at parties so to avoid this buy reserve food that you know can be frozen if it’s not needed.
+Also to avoid having too much perishable food left over get some compostable disposable containers so you can give guests doggy bags of leftover food.
 I like the paper lunch bags from Irish company Walsh Packaging, which you can get in most supermarkets in Ireland and the companies mentioned above that offer compostable tableware typically do compostable cardboard takeaway containers.